ahaurw01/catan.js/README.md

 ## TODO

-- Backdoor for getting and setting the game object
 - reset game or make namespaced games
 - patterned pieces instead of solid colors
   - red with white hearts